 Of course, it's not always this easy.
 In many cases the animal cannot make it out the same way it came in and becomes trapped and dies, which can quickly cause odors and attract insects.
-Again, depending on the chimney sweeping technician, some will tackle this and others are reluctant and will suggest an exterminator (and strangely enough, our techs report that many customers say that when they called an exterminator, the exterminator suggested the customer contact a chimney sweep!).
+Again, depending on the chimney sweeping technician, some will tackle this, and others are reluctant and will suggest an exterminator.
+(Strangely enough, our techs report that many customers say that when they called an exterminator, the exterminator suggested the customer contact a chimney sweep!)
 In another recent case, our technician showed up at a house with a fireplace infested with flies.
-The fireplace damper was stuck, and when our technician removed it, with much difficulty, a dead raccoon serving as a host for maggots was discovered on the smoke shelf.
+The fireplace damper was stuck, and when the tech removed it—with much difficulty—a dead raccoon serving as a host for maggots was discovered on the smoke shelf.
 Needless to say, after removal and cleanup, the customer happily purchased a chimney cap.

 Because of the wide gamut of animal removal jobs that crop up, and the troubleshooting often necessary to resolve them, it is extremely unlikely that a company will quote you a price over the phone.
 More often than not, they will send a technician out to assess the job and then quote you a price (or price range) to carry it out.

-Long story short in eight words or less?
+Long story short in eight words?
 Protect wildlife, and your chimney: get a cap!

 Wanna dig deeper?
 Download our free tipsheet: 5 Questions to Ask Before Hiring a Chimney Cleaning Company.